vmware-archive/vms-for-slurm/README.md

 Both clone and cluster command of vhpc\_toolkit can be used for cloning new VMs.
 The default option right now is cluster command.
 You can change the standard parameters like datacenter, cluster, resource\_pool etc in the [cluster\_config](https://gitlab.eng.vmware.com/jgunasekaran/multiverse/blob/master/slurm/slurmctld/cluster_config) file which is used a template for every new VM configuration.
 For instant clone or if you want to use staticIP, the network configuration parameters also need to be defined in the cluster_config template.

-### Prepare the slurm configuration template
+### Prepare the Slurm configuration template
 [slurm.conf.template](slurm/slurm.conf.template) file is used as a template to generate a `slurm.conf` file on every worker node.
 You can modify the parameters in this file as per your requirements.
-All slave nodes information is maintained in slurm_slaves.conf which should be present in all Slurm nodes.
-This file is copied to every slave node during customization of the VM after cloning.

 ### Admission Control and Load Balancing